HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: HBT Formalism

 where $C(\vec{q}^{(k)},\vec{K})$ is the computed value of the correlation function in the $k$th $\vec{q}$-bin, the index $k$ ranges over the $N$ total points (i.e., bins) for which $C(\vec{q},\vec{K})$ has been computed.

-For the results presented in this paper, we take $\sigma_k = 10^{-3}$ for all $k$, meaning that the largest portions of the correlation function $C(\vec{q}^{(k)},\vec{K})$ (i.e., near $\vec{q}=0$) are those which are most heavily represented in the final fit results (with the exception that we omit the point $\vec{q}=0$ from this fit, since it is not experimentally accessible, and its omission has a negligible effect on the fit radii).
-Our approach in this paper differs from that adopted in most experimental analyses, which fit the quantity $\ln \l( C(\vec{q}^{(k)},\vec{K})-1 \r)$ instead of $C(\vec{q}^{(k)},\vec{K})$.
+For the results presented in this paper, we take $\sigma_k = 10^{-3}$ for all $k$.\footnote{ $\sigma_k$ is a placeholder for the uncertainty of the ``data'' (which in our case are obtained from a calculation which, ideally, should have zero uncertainty) to which the functional form \eqref{corrfunc_functional_defn} is fitted. } This means that deviations of the fit from the data points in the small-$q$ region (where the correlation function $C(\vec{q}^{(k)},\vec{K})$ is the largest) will make larger contributions to the total $\chi^2$ of the fit than points in the large-$q$ region (with the exception that we omit the point $\vec{q}=0$ from the fit, since it is not experimentally accessible, and its omission has a negligible effect on the fit radii).
+Our approach here differs from that adopted in most experimental analyses, which fit the quantity $\ln \l( C(\vec{q}^{(k)},\vec{K})-1 \r)$ instead of $C(\vec{q}^{(k)},\vec{K})$.
 If we were to compute HBT radii to be compared to experimental data we would have to follow the experimental procedure.

 The minimization itself is implemented numerically in terms of standard GSL routines designed for this purpose.

 As we have already observed, the fitting of the correlation function is highly sensitive to the distribution of points in $\vec{q}$-space.
 In this paper, we choose the grid of points to have a uniform spacing along the $q_x$, $q_y$, and $q_z$ axes (the corresponding $osl$ coordinates of any $\vec{q}$-point are then obtained with a positive rotation around the $z$ axis by angle $\Phi_K$ according to Eqs. \eqref{osl_xyz_transf}).
 After computing the correlation function for each of the $N$ $\vec{q}$-bins, we perform a full, three-dimensional fit of \eqref{CFWR_defn} to \eqref{corrfunc_functional_defn} by minimizing the $\chi^2$-function \eqref{chisq_fcn}.
 Here we do not attempt to perform fit-range studies or mimic experimental error bars in our fitting procedure.
 This is mostly because we find that resonance decays introduce strong non-Gaussianity in the correlation function such that the HBT radii extracted from a Gaussian fit depend sensitively on the binning of the correlation function in $\vec{q}$-space which must therefore be closely matched between theory and experiment for meaningful comparisons.